QuGAN: A Quantum State Fidelity based Generative Adversarial Network: QuGAN Evaluation

+In this section, we discuss the implementation of QuGAN and experiments that we conducted to evaluate it.

+QuGAN is implemented based on Python 3.8 with IBM Qiskit, an open-source framework for quantum computing.
+The generated quantum circuits are trained on GPU-enabled servers on the Google Cloud Platform.
+In addition, we conduct experiments on IBM-Q Experience to validate QuGAN with real quantum computers.

-To produce classical results from a QuGAN, we sample from the circuit $n$ times and take the mean of those measurements per qubit.
-In the following evaluation section, we set $n=30$ to attain a data point.
+To produce classical results from the QuGAN, we sample the Generator circuit $n$ times and take the mean of those measurements per qubit.
+In the evaluation, we set $n=30$ to attain a data point.
+For example, we sample on a Qubit $|0\rangle$ 14 times, and $|1\rangle$ 16 times, therefore giving us the measured value of $\frac{(14(0) + 16(1))}{30} = 0.533$ on said qubit.